staxx6/nvim-config/doc/help.md

 N : Jump to previous hit
 * : Search for the word under the cursor. n/N for next hit

+## Move screen

+zz :  Center screen to current cursor position

+## Fold with ufo

+zc or zv : folds under curser or unfolds zC or zV : folds all or unfoldd all

 ## Numver Stuff

 Ctrl + a : increment   (10<C-a> for add 10)